Your career in healthcare administration IS possible with Herzing

 - Healthcare administration.
 Healthcare administrators are more concerned with day-to-day operations.
 An administrator’s focus is on daily staff management and administrative procedures within a department.
 Healthcare administrators usually report to healthcare managers, and work within individual departments as supervisors or manager support.
 They may be found in smaller, rural areas as office managers or other similar job titles depending on area, experience and availability.

 Smaller healthcare institutions may merge the roles into single positions and use each term interchangeably, but bigger facilities will often specialize into unique roles and differentiate them more clearly in terms of management or administration.

 Health administration covers a wide variety of different positions, from entry level roles to management-oriented roles, titles including “Hospital Administrator” or “Practice Administrator.”
 Because of this, pay can vary widely.

-According to 2020 data from the Bureau of Labor Statistics, medical secretaries/administrative assistants earn an average salary of $39,000 per year ($18.75 per hour).
+According to the Bureau of Labor Statistics, medical secretaries/administrative assistants earn an average salary of $39,740 per year ($19.11 per hour).
 This estimate does not represent entry-level/starting pay.
 Average pay varies based on level of experience, education and state of employment.*

 As a healthcare administrator, your day-to-day tasks may vary.
 They could include meetings, communications (either written or verbal), and working with medical personnel from your own or different departments.